Polymer/Ceramic Interface Barriers - the Fundamental Challenge for Advancing

 The focus on shifting towards miniaturized products coupled with the booming demand for consumer electronics are some of the key-driving factors behind the flexible-battery market.
 In the development of innovative power sources, freeing from design limitation along with the synthesis of reliable electrochemical materials with well-tuned features, is considered to be the most important technical prerequisite.

 Two approaches for the fabrication of flexible free form-factor batteries, are under development in our group.
 The first approach utilizes printing techniques.
 These technologies are still at an early stage, and most currently-printed batteries exploit printed electrodes sandwiching self‐standing commercial polymer membranes, produced by conventional extrusion or papermaking techniques, followed by soaking in non-aqueous liquid electrolytes.
 We suggest a novel flexible-battery design and already received the initial experimental results on development and characterization of novel 3D printed all-solid-state electrolytes prepared by fused-filament fabrication (FFF).
 The electrolytes are composed of LiTFSI, polyethylene oxide (PEO), which is a known lithium-ion conductor, and polylactic acid (PLA) for enhanced mechanical properties and high-temperature durability.
-The flexible all-solid LiTFSI-based electrolyte exhibits bulk ionic conductivity of 3×10 −5 S/cm at 90oC and 156 ohm/cm 2 resistance of the solid electrolyte interphase (SEI).
+The flexible all-solid LiTFSI-based electrolyte exhibits bulk ionic conductivity of 3×10 −5 S/cm at 90 C° and 156 ohm/cm^2 resistance of the solid electrolyte interphase (SEI).
 These results pave the way for a fully printed solid battery, which enables free-form-factor flexible geometries.

 The second approach is a unique, single-step method for the preparation of a membrane-electrode assembly.
 In the low-ionic-strength suspension the migration of both, positively charged particles and free ions (protons), followed by reduction of the latter is most likely to govern the cathodic EPD process.
 Passivation of the counter electrode (Ni or Al) by dissolved-in acetone oxygen and migration of negatively charged particles control the anodic EPD.
 In the electrolytic bath with separate electrode partitions, the nanoporous membrane sandwiched between the electrodes serves as the physical barrier to the two-way penetration of particles, the surface charge of which is induced by the adsorption of polyelectrolytes.
-The applied strong electric field facilitates coagulation of micelles in close proximity to the membrane and precipitation of positively and negatively charged particles on its opposite sides.
-This is followed by the formation of a tri-layer membrane electrode battery assembly.
-Positive and negative battery electrodes (LFP and LTO) on opposite sides of a commercial nanoporous membrane (Celgard 2325) have been recently prepared.
-The electrodes can be deposited either cathodically or anodically by replacing the interchangeable charging agents, like polyethyleneimine and polyacrylic acid.
-These polyelectrolytes, when adsorbed on the particles of the active material, serve also as the binders.
+The applied strong electric field facilitates coagulation of micelles in close proximity to the membrane and precipitation of positively and negatively charged particles on

 The simultaneous EPD can be used for the simple and low-cost manufacturing of a variety of cathode and anode materials on nanoporous polymer- and ceramic ion-conducting membranes for energy storage devices.